paulscottrobson/neo6502-firmware/documents/release/README.txt

 Release Notes
 -------------

 This is an initial testing/tinkering release.
 You can't do much with it.

-It has WozMon and Apple 1 Integer BASIC in, the latter being started by E000R in WozMon.
+It has WozMon Fig-Forth and Apple 1 Integer BASIC built in.

+FORTH is started with 400R, BASIC with E000R

+File save/load doesn't exist on either.

 Note : WozMon works the same, but the address vectors are different.
 See the API Documentation.
 So the example printing programs won't work.